 - iCalendar (.ics) files that can be imported into calendar applications like iCal, Google Calendar, or Outlook

-- Driving log as comma-separated values (.csv) that can be opened by most spreadsheet applications: Excel, Numbers, Calc, Google Docs etc. Fields described below
+- Driving log as comma-separated values (.csv) that can be opened by most spreadsheet applications: Excel, Numbers, Calc, Google Docs etc. See the list of fields described below

 Every exported file regardless of a format will contain information about stops.
 Certain file formats support additional routing information in the form of routes and/or tracks.
 When exporting routing information, Furkot prepares one route and/or track for each day of the trip.